-This work has been partially supported by Center for Bits and Atoms NSF research grant number NSF CCR-0122419.
-The authors would like to especially thank Brian Clarkson for helping with design of the shoulder mount for the sociometer.
-Thanks to Sumit Basu whose work on Conversational Scene Analysis has guided our work on audio processing.
-Also thanks to Leonardo Villarreal who spent many hours with me making and testing the 25 sociometers.
+This work has been partially supported by Center for Bits and Atoms NSF research grant NSF CCR-0122419.
+We want thank Brian Clarkson for helping with design of the sociometer, and Sumit Basu, whose work on Conversational Scene Analysis has guided our work on audio processing.